projectsesame/sesame/examples/sesame/README.md

-# Contour Installation
+# Sesame Installation

-This is an installation guide to configure Contour in a Deployment separate from Envoy which allows for easier scaling of each component.
+This is an installation guide to configure Sesame in a Deployment separate from Envoy which allows for easier scaling of each component.

 This configuration has several advantages:

-1. Envoy runs as a daemonset which allows for distributed scaling across workers in the cluster
+1. Envoy runs as a DaemonSet which allows for distributed scaling across workers in the cluster
-2. Communication between Contour and Envoy is secured by mutually-checked self-signed certificates.
+2. Communication between Sesame and Envoy is secured by mutually-checked self-signed certificates.

 ## Moving parts

-- Contour is run as Deployment and Envoy as a Daemonset
+- Sesame is run as Deployment and Envoy as a DaemonSet
 - Envoy runs on host networking
 - Envoy runs on ports 80 & 443

-The TLS secrets used to secure the gRPC session between Contour and Envoy are generated using a Job that runs `contour certgen`.
+The TLS secrets used to secure the gRPC session between Sesame and Envoy are generated using a Job that runs `sesame certgen`.
-For detailed instructions on how to configure the required secrets manually, see the [step-by-step TLS HOWTO](https://projectcontour.io/docs/main/grpc-tls-howto).
+For detailed instructions on how to configure the required secrets manually, see the [step-by-step TLS HOWTO](https://projectsesame.io/docs/main/grpc-tls-howto).

-## Deploy Contour
+## Deploy Sesame

 Either:

-1. Run `kubectl apply -f https://projectcontour.io/quickstart/contour.yaml`
+1. Run `kubectl apply -f https://projectsesame.io/quickstart/sesame.yaml`

 or:
 Clone or fork the repository, then run: